-Do you know that some foods make us smell bad?
+Did you know that some foods make us smell bad?
 We give off an odor through our sweat.
 This happens more often than normal when we eat certain dishes.
 We aren’t talking about eating raw garlic then reeking for hours.
 We’re talking about smells that linger despite brushing your teeth or eating breath mints.
 In this article we’ll be telling you all the real causes of body odor.

-Your internal toxins are eliminated using several methods.
+Your internal toxins are eliminated in different ways.
 The main ways are through feces, urine, breath, and sweat.
 Some things make it more likely that your body will release a stronger, penetrating odor.

 This often happens if our diet isn’t adequate or is based on a lot of acidic foods.
 Why?
 Because your body has to work more to get rid of the waste.

 What foods cause bad odors?

-Have you tried everything to be clean and hygienic but still reek?
+Have you tried everything all you can to be clean and hygienic but you still smell?
 If so, don’t blame anything but the food you ate last night.
 Clean clothes, French perfume, or talcum powder in your shoes won’t help.

 Want to know what foods increase your body odor?
 Here they are:

 In Charles University, Prague, scientists carried out a very odd and interesting study.
 They collected the sweat from men that ate red meats and from vegetarians.
 Then, they made a group of women smell the samples.
 After, they were asked to tell which were the most unpleasant.

 According to the volunteers, the most unpleasant smells came from the men who had eaten meat.

 This is used in junk food, and quickly decomposes in your body.
 You barely finish eating your hamburger and the start to notice a smell.
 Your skin becomes greasy.
 It doesn’t matter if you stay still or sit for a while.
-You’ll give of a bad odor due to the oil that is also in the french fries you get with a combo.
+You’ll give off a bad odor due to the oil that is also in the french fries you get with the burger.

 The aromatic spices in curry, like cumin, are great for giving your food a different flavor.
 However, they also turn into an enemy for your personal hygiene.
-For instance, when you eat an Indian dish and then exercise, your sweat will be much stronger.
+For instance, when you eat an Indian dish and then exercise, your sweat will smell much stronger.
 The smell will also last even after taking a bath.

 What happens here is similar to what happens with meat and junk food.
 If you love sausages or pates, maybe this is the reason for your bad smell.
 Sausages decompose in such a way that they cause stomach acid and gas.
 This can be one of the main causes of body odor.

-It usually smells a bit from the time we buy it till the time we cook it.
+Fish usually smells a bit from the time we buy it until the time we cook it.
 It can also be one of the causes of body odor too.
 However, it only affects those who suffer from a hereditary metabolic disease called trimethylaminuria.

 Cabbage and broccoli

 Are you one of those people who can’t start the day without a hot cup of coffee?
 Or maybe you’re someone who drinks coffee several times during the work day.
 This may be is one of the causes of body odor, despite you bathing or changing clothes.
 Caffeine stimulates your sweat glands and increases your perspiration.